Abdullah bin Khaz'al: Early life

 Sheikh Abdullah's childhood was spent in his father's palace at Failiya - an imposing structure whose lofty porticos, cool serdabs and spacious halls with their superb Persian carpets and walls of Chaldean alto relieve impressed Sir Arnold Wilson, Sir Percy Cox and other important visitors whom he met as a boy.
 The palace surrounded by palm groves bordering the Karun River near its confluence with the Shatt-al-Arab, stood at the vortex of the Iraq-Iran war and was almost totally destroyed.

 Broadminded and cosmopolitan, Sheikh Khaz'al arranged for his son's education by Christian missionaries in Iraq.
 He also influenced his son as an Anglophile who, in the early years of the 20th Century, secured British guarantees of support without which he had previously had to maintain his independence through constant manoeuvrings between the Qajar Shahs in Tehran and Turkish officials in Baghdad and Basra.
-The British, for their part, valued his assistance in promoting their interests amid keen international rivalries and tensions between local Sunni Muslims and Shias and hostile ethic groups of Turks, Kurds, Armenians, Arabs, and Persians.
+The British, for their part, valued his assistance in promoting their interests amid keen international rivalries and tensions between local Sunni Muslims and Shias and hostile ethnic groups of Turks, Kurds, Armenians, Arabs, and Persians.